Starfall-Gaming/starwarsrp/README.md

 # How to edit

-All changes SPECIFIC to ImperialRP should ONLY be made on the imperial branch.
-To add these changes to the generic gamemode, create a pull request to merge your commit into the master branch.
+The master branch should be kept up to date with all changes that affect the generic StarWarsRP.

-All changes that affect the generic starwarsrp gamemode should be made through the master branch.
+Any changes made in other branches should be merged back into the master with pull requests.
-To add these changes to the ImperialRP gamemode, create a pull request to merge your commit into the imperial branch.

 # Helix Base